Experience and conditions of employment

 We require two years’ relevant experience post qualification.

 Young Learner experience is highly valued.
-As we work with minors (under 18 year olds), we are required to perform UK criminal records checks on all teachers we employ.
+As we work with minors (under 18 year olds), we are required to perform UK criminal records checks on all teachers we employ and all staff must provide a certificado de delitos sexuales as per Spanish law.

 If a candidate meets our minimum requirements and has an EU passport or Spanish Work permit but is not physically able to attend an interview in Madrid we will interview by telephone.
 However, there are tax implications for non-residents (24%) which have to be considered before relocating to Madrid.